Zimmer-Marketing/sveltekit-wp-starter/README.md

 # Zimmer Marketing SvelteKit static blog starter for wordpress sites

-This repo is ready fresh starting point for headless wordpress sites, It has js assests to fetch posts with both graphql and rest api.
+This repo is a fresh starting point for headless wordpress sites, It has js assests to fetch posts with both graphql and rest api.

 # Pre Installed Dependencies.